Killing of Zijie Yan: Aftermath

-University classes were cancelled through Wednesday, August 30.
+UNC Chapel Hill cancelled classes until 11:59 p.m. on Wednesday, August 30, 2023.
 On the night of August 29, several first-year students organized a candlelit vigil outside of Carolina Union attended by hundreds of people.

-Further remembrances took place on August 30.
+Further remembrances took place on August 30, 2023.
 The Morehead-Patterson Bell Tower rang in honor of Yan at 1:02 p.m., and hundreds of people gathered there to observe a moment of silence; flowers, letters, and other items were laid in memorial at the base of the bell tower.
 The front page of the Daily Tar Heel student newspaper, depicting text messages sent and received by students during the lockdown, went viral on social media.
 University chapters of March for Our Lives, Young Democrats, and Students Demand Action held a gun control rally at South Building.
-In the evening, about 5,000 people attended a candlelit vigil at the Dean Smith Center, where chancellor Kevin Guskiewicz and other faculty members spoke in Yan's memory.
-North Carolina Asian-American groups held a vigil at the Cary Arts Center in Cary on September 6.
+In the evening of August 30, about 5,000 people attended a candlelit vigil at the Dean Smith Center, where chancellor Kevin Guskiewicz and other faculty members spoke in Yan's memory.

+North Carolina Asian-American groups held a vigil at the Cary Arts Center in Cary, North Carolina, on September 6, 2023.
 In the months following the incident, many graduate students called for additional University action on mental health within the graduate school, due to strains from the structure of principal investigator-student relationships.
 The Bell Tower rang again with Hark the Sound at 1:15 p.m. on August 28, 2024 "in honor of Dr. Yan's memory".

-The university entered into an unrelated lockdown two weeks later on September 13.
-Police arrested a former temporary worker for university housekeeping who had reportedly brandished a firearm toward a worker at the Alpine Bagel café in the student union building; there were no gunshots.
+UNC Chapel Hill entered into an unrelated lockdown two weeks later on September 13, 2023.
+UNC Police arrested a former temporary worker for university housekeeping who had reportedly brandished a firearm toward a worker at the Alpine Bagel café in the student union building; there were no gunshots.